 The humidity or amount of moisture in the air in your long-term storage pantry should be as low as possible.
 Moisture destroys food and packaging.
 Moisture is also the #1 spoiler of dried beans creating the perfect environment for mold and bacteria growth.

-The ideal humidity for the preservation of dried beans in long-term storage is 15% or less.
+The ideal humidity for preserving dried beans in long-term storage is 15% or less.
 Consider using a dehumidifier in your food storage pantry if you live in a high-humidity area.

 Dried beans and other dry staples like wheat berries and white rice soak moisture from the air like a sponge.
 This isn’t as much of an issue if you store beans in Mylar and seal it as long as it is 10% moisture or less before repackaging.

 If dried beans sit in high humidity without protective packaging, they will mold, mildew, and acquire off-odors and flavors.

 6 Storage Containers Options For Dried Bean Preservation

-Following are 6 storage containers you can use to preserve dried beans in long-term storage.
+Following are 6 storage containers to preserve dried beans in long-term storage.
 Some are better than others, but I wanted you to see the most common options so you can choose the container that fits your situation and budget.

 Storage Tip: To preserve dried beans for long-term storage, use Oxygen absorbers in these containers to create an oxygen-free environment.

 #1 Ball Jars

 They have an excellent oxygen barrier, but they break easily, and they don’t protect beans from light oxidation.

 #2 Sterilized Soda Bottles/PETE